Wales and Cornwall 2027: Critical Copper Connections

 Pembrokeshire Coast National Park (National Wool Museum, Neolithic Standing Stones)

-July 30 - August 2 Llanberis (Aberystwyth and the National Library of Wales stop, Eryri National Park, Slate Landscape of Northwest Wales World Heritage Site, Caernarvon and Penrhyn Castles)
+May 14 - 18 Llanberis (Aberystwyth and the National Library of Wales stop, Eryri National Park, Sygun Copper Mine, Slate Landscape of Northwest Wales World Heritage Site, Caernarvon and Penrhyn Castles; Anglesey Island)

 Costs

-Students pay a $1,000 deposit.
-Students then register for summer Track B credits with MTU as normal and pay the associated tuition.
+Students pay a $750 deposit.
+Students then register for summer Track A credits with MTU as normal and pay the associated tuition.
 Tuition will include a "lab fee" of $1,500.
-The deposit plus the lab fee covers the costs of the program ($2,500 overall) in addition to the instruction and tuition costs.
-This includes flights, in-country transportation, lodging, activity expenses, some meals, travel insurance, registration and lodging for the Welsh Studies conference, and program administration.
+The deposit will be applied to the lab fee ($1,500 overall) in addition to the instruction and tuition costs.
+This includes in-country transportation, lodging, activity expenses, many meals, travel insurance, registration for the MTU conferences, and program administration.

 Study Away Information